 King of Mountains: The Himalaya Mountain

-Himalaya Mountain is a range of young fold mountain that stretches for nearly 2400km in the northern part of India.
-Himalayan Mountain is home to world’s largest peak Mount Everest and separates Indian subcontinent from rest of Asia, it is the source of some of the largest river system on earth and has almost all the highest peaks of the earth.
-It is one of the longest and highest mountain range of India.
-From ancient time Himalayas has played a very vital role in India’s climate, culture and traditions many of the peaks sacred to Hinduism and Buddhism are located in this range and it is central to various Hindu mythology.
+Himalaya Mountain is a range of young fold mountains that stretches for nearly 2400km in the northern part of India.
+Himalayan Mountain is home to the world’s largest peak Mount Everest and separates the Indian subcontinent from rest of Asia, it is the source of some of the largest river system on earth and has almost all the highest peaks of the earth.
+It is one of the longest and highest mountain ranges in India.
+From ancient times the Himalayas have played a very vital role in India’s climate, culture and traditions many of the peaks sacred to Hinduism and Buddhism are located in this range and it is central to various Hindu mythology.
 In Hindi Himalayas is known as “Giri Raj” meaning King of Mountains while “Himalaya” is a Sanskrit word meaning “Adobe of Snow”.

-Origin and Present State: The Himalaya Mountain was formed due to the collision of Eurasian plate with Indian plate some 65 million years ago and huge landmass uplifted during this process led to the formation of Himalayan Mountain range.
+The Himalaya Mountain was formed due to the collision of the Eurasian plate with Indian plate some 65 million years ago and huge landmass uplifted during this process led to the formation of the Himalayan Mountain range.
 So the Himalayan range belongs to one of the youngest mountain ranges of the world and it is still growing with approx. 5-7 mm every year.
-Since Indian plate is still moving this region is highly prone to earthquakes and volcanic eruptions.
-This mountain range has almost all the highest peaks in world and gorges formed are some of the deepest, excluding K2 Peak which is in Karakoram Range all top ten peaks of world comes under Himalayan range.
+Since the Indian plate is still moving this region is highly prone to earthquakes and volcanic eruptions.
+This mountain range has almost all the highest peaks in the world and gorges formed are some of the deepest, excluding K2 Peak which is in Karakoram Range all top ten peaks of the world come under Himalayan range.

 - Outer or Sub-Himalayas (The Siwalik Range)